Clésio

-Clésio Palmirim David Baúque (born 11 October 1994), known simply as Clésio, is a Mozambican professional footballer who plays as a forward in Finland for Honka and Mozambique national team.
+Clésio Palmirim David Baúque (born 11 October 1994), known simply as Clésio, is a Mozambican professional footballer who plays as a winger for Emirati side Al Arabi and the Mozambique national team.

 Club career

 Benfica

 Born in Maputo, Clésio started with Ferroviário and after becoming the top scorer of Moçambola with 6 goals, he signed for Benfica in September 2012, joining the Portuguese club in January 2013.
 Before joining Benfica, he claimed to be inspired to follow in the footsteps of Eusébio.
 He was assigned to the under-19 side, playing nine matches and scoring twice.

 On 14 March 2014, Clésio was loaned to American club Harrisburg City Islanders, a team competing in the United Soccer League, the third tier of the United States soccer league system.
 He made his debut on 6 April, in an away draw against the Wilmington Hammerheads, and scored his first goal on 17 May, bagging a double within five minutes to give the City Islanders the lead over Dayton Dutch Lions.
 On 12 June, he added another goal and helped his team beat the Pittsburgh Riverhounds, to win their first league game in four match-days.
 On 24 August, he netted a double in a 2–2 draw with Rochester Rhinos, increasing his goal tally to five.
 It would be his last match for the City Islanders, having started 9 games in 20 appearances in total throughout their season.

 After returning to Benfica, the 20-year old moved to the Benfica B in the Segunda Liga, making his debut on 1 February 2015, replacing Nuno Santos on the 87th minute of a home loss with Leixões.
 On 24 May 2015, Clésio scored his first goal for Benfica B in a home win against Vitória de Guimarães B. His goal was an individual effort where he dribble past several players and finished in front of Miguel Oliveira.
 In 2015–16, he remained in the B-team, playing four times in nine match-days.
 However, after Nélson Semedo injury, Rui Vitória promoted him to the first team and converted him to play right-back against Tondela on 30 October.
 It would be his sole appearance for the main team, as he was immediately demoted back to the reserves.